standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ### Create a List of Data Elements

 Creating a list of data elements helps to refine the contents, data types, cardinality, and clinical terminologies needed in the model.
-It helps at this stage to research existing standards and related models, but for this example, we won't look beyond FHIR **resource**s for inspiration.
+It helps at this stage to research existing standards and related models, but for this example, we won't look beyond FHIR resources for inspiration.

 The table below is a high level summary of the elements we need in this use case: